Detailed information about my adventure About Climbing Mount Elgon in Uganda:

-It was one day when I received a letter from my boss that there are some tourists who want to climb Mount Elgon and that I will drive them to and from their.
+It was one day when I received a letter from my boss that there are some tourists who want to climb Mount Elgon and that I will drive them to and from there.

 The first day we walked up through a beautiful podocarpus forest that gradually gave way to bamboo as we climbed higher.

-Water fell in a sheer curtain in front of the perfect arch of the cave and formed pools amongst moss covered rocks before tumbling down the valley.
-It was a beautiful site, but damp and full of bat droppings.
+Water fell in a sheer curtain in front of the perfect arch of the cave and formed pools amongst moss-covered rocks before tumbling down the valley.
+It was a beautiful sight, but damp and full of bat droppings.
 Not an ideal place to spend the night, though that is where the porters set up their camp.
 We chose instead to make use of a platform that had been cleared on one side of the path leading up to the cave.

 It didn’t have much of a view but was more comfortable than the cave would have been.
 After a couple of bottles of wine, nicely chilled in the pool at the foot of the waterfall, we turned in early and all slept fitfully for the rest of the night.

-Climbing mount Elgon was enjoyable because the porters helped us pack up the tent and then organised their own things while we had a hurried breakfast.
+Climbing Mount Elgon was enjoyable because the porters helped us pack up the tent and then organized their own things while we had a hurried breakfast.
 Lawrence, our guide, had told us that we would have one steep climb and then some ‘ups and downs’ to our next camp 18 km away.

 At first sight, we were not that impressed with Kajiri.
 There was only one tent platform big enough for our tent and that didn’t have a fire area next to it.
-But it ended up as being our favourite.
-There was a beautiful, clear stream with small tumbling waterfalls nearby, a tree or two to give shade and no-one else for miles around – apart from the two rangers and 12 porters.
+But it ended up being our favorite.
+There was a beautiful, clear stream with small tumbling waterfalls nearby, a tree or two to give shade, and no-one else for miles around – apart from the two rangers and 12 porters.

 But we survived and were up even earlier the next day as we had been told that it would be a tough one, with three steep hills (we had come to respect Lawrence’s definition of ‘steep’) to negotiate just to reach the crater rim.

-Nevertheless it was a tough day.
-The hills were really steep, and never-ending, the altitude made breathing a struggle and the wind was relentless.
-At times the world seemed to telescope down to lungs and feet: breathe in two steps, breathe out two steps, and so on until the pounding of the heart made it imperative to stop.
+Nevertheless, it was a tough day.
+The hills were really steep and never-ending, the altitude made breathing a struggle and the wind was relentless.
+At times the world seemed to telescope down to lungs and feet: breath in two steps, breathe out two steps, and so on until the pounding of the heart made it imperative to stop.

 We camped that night at Mude Cave, which was an attractive place with lots of shade proved by gnarled cedar trees, but after the peace and isolation of our previous two nights on the mountain, it was a bit too busy for our taste.
 The next day we set off early.
 Lawrence, not wanting to be seen by his peers to be leading a group of snails, set off at quite a smart pace.
 A bit too smart for us ‘snails’.